Universality Emerging in a Universality: Derivation of the Ericson Transition in Stochastic Quantum Scattering and Experimental Validation

-The second term at $\widetilde{\sigma}_{ab}=0$ is the shift relative to the maximum of the exponential decay, it can be positive or negative.
+The second term gives the shift relative to the maximum of the exponential decay.
 This quantitatively explains the observed deviations from the exponential decay in the onset of the Ericson regime \cite{Wirkungsquerschnitte}.
+The distribution of cross sections is closely related to that of the wave-function intensities $I$, $\mathcal{P}_M(I)$, in an open wave-chaotic cavity with violated time--reversal invariance~\cite{FyodorovSafonova}.
+By means of a similar analysis as presented above, asymptotes for $\mathcal{P}_M(I)$ are derived in the Supplemental Material \cite{supp}.
+The leading--order term yields an exponential decay of $\mathcal{P}_M(I)$ in the limit $\Xi\gg1$.

 \textit{Validation with experimental data and numerical simulations} --- We compare our results to data from measurements with microwave networks \cite{Quantengraphen}.
-These were designed such that they simulate open quantum graphs~\cite{QuantumChaos,QuantumChaos2} exhibiting quantum chaotic scattering~\cite{ZM13} for $\beta=2$.
-The Heidelberg approach applies.
-In the experiment, the GUE quantum graph is realized by using conventional joints except one, which is a circulator to induce time--reversal invariance violation~\cite{Hul2005}.
+These were designed such that they simulate open quantum graphs~\cite{QuantumChaos,QuantumChaos2} with violated time-reversal invariance~\cite{Hul2005} exhibiting quantum chaotic scattering~\cite{ZM13} for $\beta=2$.
+The Heidelberg approach applies and numerical studies revealed that the typical values of the transmission coefficients $T_c$ and of $M$ in such microwave experiments suffice to ensure applicability of the Weisskopf estimate~\cite{DietzWeidenmueller}.
 We have two strong scattering channels $a=2, b=1$ with $T_1=T_2=\num{0.967}$ and a parameter $\tau_{\text{abs}}=7.013$ to account for absorption \cite{Dietz2010}.
 To model it, $50$ fictitious channels of equal transmission were used.
 Using the Weisskopf estimate $ \Xi=(T_1+T_2+\tau_{\text{abs}})/(2\pi) \approx \num{1.424} $ we find that the measurements are taken in the onset of the Ericson regime, the resonances are weakly overlapping.
 We focus on the $S$--matrix element $S_{21}$.

 As seen in \cref{Distributions1}, the analytical result is in very good agreement with the experimental data.
 The measured distribution is equal for real and imaginary part.
 The peak of the distribution is non--Gaussian, as to be expected in the onset of the Ericson regime.